yuliussetyawan/connect-4-game-react-js/README.md

 - The objective of the game is to connect four of one's own discs of the same color next to each other vertically, horizontally, or diagonally before your opponent.
 - Players take turns choosing a colored disc and placing it on any unoccupied space on the board.
 - The game ends when one player has four of their colored discs connected, or when the whole board is filled and no one has won.
+- A "Suggest" button in the footer can be used to receive a suggestion for the next move when playing against the bot.

 ## Built With